Which bed to choose for a baby?

 Disadvantages

-FLEXA Simple Bed with Classic House for Single Bed - Washed White/Grey
+FLEXA Single Bed With Classic House For Single Bed - Washed White/Grey Pine

 The loft bed is an excellent way to save space in a child's room.
-By elevating the sleeping area, it frees up floor space for a desk, a play area, or storage.
+By raising the sleeping area, it frees up floor space for a desk, play area, or storage.
 An ideal solution for older children.

-- Optimize the space: raised bed corner, office or play area underneath.
+- Optimizes space: elevated bed corner, desk or play area underneath.

 Disadvantages